mideind/Embla_iOS/README.md

-# Greynir App
+# Embla for iOS

-iOS app to access the Greynir query engine via voice.
+Embla, an iOS app to access the [Greynir](https://github.com/mideind/Reynir) query engine via voice.

 Requires iOS 10.0+.
 Probably only builds on a relatively recent version of macOS.